Home \ Phoenix Sexual Assault Defense Lawyer

 Sexual assault charges are serious offenses and by their nature are very sensitive topics.
 More commonly known as rape, Arizona law defines sexual assault as intentional sexual intercourse, or oral sexual contact, without the other person’s consent.
 All other sexual acts fall under the category of sexual abuse.

 Crimes of this nature will likely result in hefty fines, lengthy jail times, and mandatory registration on the sex offenders registry.
-With consequences as serious as these, you will want to contact an attorney experienced in such cases, like the attorneys at Orent Law Offices.
+With consequences as serious as these, you will want to contact a Phoenix criminal defense attorney.

 If you have been accused of, or are being investigated for, sexual assault, you need to protect yourself and monitor what you say.
 It is of the utmost importance to speak with an attorney first, before talking to police investigators, or any victims or potential witnesses to the alleged assault.

 You should also take these steps:

 Most importantly, contact Orent Law Offices to speak to a lawyer knowledgeable and experienced on this complex and sensitive topic.
 Our attorney can walk you through each step of the legal process.

 One of the most challenging things a person can face is a sex offense charge.
 The deck is stacked against you from the moment you are arrested.
 In most cases, you are paraded in the media and presumed guilty, all before you have had a chance to secure a lawyer.

 It is vital that you secure a qualified criminal defense attorney to help with these charges, and Craig Orent is ready to help.
 Not only do these charges come with the possibility of long prison sentences, but most of them also require you to register as a sex offender, something that will affect your entire life.

 Craig Orent has the knowledge and experience you need to handle every aspect of a sex crimes charge.
 There are over twenty offenses a person could be found guilty of in Arizona that come with sex offender registry requirements.